huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 			n_epochs = 4,
 			verbose = 1)

-# trains the model for 1000 time steps
+# train the model for 1000 time steps

 model.learn(total_timesteps = 1000)

 # Saving the model in desired directory